hmilly/cleaning-pilgrims/README.md

 # Cleaning Pilgrims

-A simple website created for my cousin for a new business venture.
+A website for a commercial cleaning service based in SE Kent.